zappar-xr/mobile-only/README.md

 ### Detecting Browsers

-The `mo.isMobile()` function returns true if a mobile browser is being used.
+The `MobileOnly.isMobile()` function returns true if a mobile browser is being used.

 ```ts
 import * as MobileOnly from "@zappar/mobile-only";